 This feature is useful when you want to hide the actual session ID.
 By hiding the session ID, you enable users to bookmark pages without needing to include the session ID in the bookmark link.
 As an added benefit, using zero as the session ID also keeps the actual session ID hidden from search engines.

-To use zero as the session ID in your application, must generate at least one link having a zero session ID.
+In order to use zero as the session ID in your application, you have to generate at least one link having a zero session ID.
 The use of this first link starts the zero session ID mechanism.
 One approach would be to provide a single static link with a zero session ID on the application home page.
 For example, where you might normally code the link to page 2 as

 f?p=&APP_ID.:2:&APP_SESSION, you would code

 Oracle provides a utility function to enable developers to use PL/SQL to generate anchors to application pages using the f?p syntax.
 Use

 APEX_UTIL.PREPARE_URL whenever PL/SQL in the application produces f?p anchors that might require a zero session ID.
 To learn more, see "PREPARE_URL" in Oracle Application Express API Reference.

 The zero session ID feature provides support for pages having anchors in the HTML (such as in templates or HTML regions).
 When the Application Express engine encounters

 f?p anchors it recognizes them and replaces the session ID with zero, if certain criteria are met.

 The Application Express engine replaces the session ID component with zero when it detects one of the following patterns: